 Detective Drama is a type of Mystery Fiction that follows the cases of a central detective character as they investigate a crime, usually from initial investigation to arrest.
 The character is usually a police detective or Private Detective (or in film noir, a Hardboiled Detective), but can also be an Amateur Sleuth or even a Kid Detective with acute sleuthing skills.

 There are two varieties of Detective Drama, which correspond to the two basic types of mystery: closed and open.
-In a "closed" mystery, the viewer is as in the dark as the detective (and maybe moreso), and only learns the answer to the mystery when the detective reveals it.
-In an "open" mystery (Reverse Whodunnit), the viewer has an omniscient view of the plot and knows the solution to the mystery; the entertainment value comes from watching the detective unravel it.
+In a "closed" mystery, the viewer is as in the dark as the detective (and maybe more so), and only learns the answer to the mystery when the detective reveals it.
+In an "open" mystery (Reverse Whodunnit), the viewer has an omniscient view of the plot and knows the solution to the mystery; the entertainment value comes from watching the detective unravel it themself.

 For common types of detectives, see Cops and Detectives.